hmrc/mdtp-contributor-guidelines/CONTRIBUTING.md

 This page describes the process for MDTP contributions.
 Every service or library on the MDTP is owned by a single team, in order to ensure no central repositories and/or teams constrain service delivery.
 Therefore this page is a description of the process for an individual or a team (the "Pull Requestor") to contribute a Pull Request to a repository (the "Repository") belonging to another team (the "Owning Team").

 The contribution process is twofold:
-- MDTP Guidelines: uniform guidelines that apply to all repositories regardless of Pull Requestor, Owning Team, and Repository
+- MDTP Guidelines: uniform guidelines applying to all repositories regardless of Pull Requestor, Owning Team, and Repository
-- Repository Guidelines: contextual guidelines owned by the Owning Team for a specific Repository
+- Repository Guidelines: contextual guidelines for a specific Repository owned by the Owning Team

 It is the responsibility of both the Pull Requestor and Owning Team to follow these guidelines.
-If the Pull Requestor in particular does not follow these guidelines, it is highly likely the Owning Team will reject the changes and resist future Pull Requests from the Pull Requestor.
+If the Pull Requestor does not follow these guidelines, the Owning Team will reject the changes and may resist future Pull Requests.

 It is important to remember that an Issue and a Pull Request is a placeholder for a conversation between the Pull Requestor and the Owning Team - people and interactions are important than processes and tools.
 The Pull Requestor should contact the Owning Team as soon as changes to the Repository are considered.